yash1802/Emotion-based-recommendation-system/README.md

-A music recommendation system based on sentiment analysis.

 This is a recommendation system based on content filtering.
 Here, sentiment analysis is performed on lyrics and the songs with matching sentiment values are suggested.

 Training process: